che-incubator/chectl/README.md

   -n, --chenamespace=chenamespace                          Eclipse Che Kubernetes namespace.
 Default to 'eclipse-che' -t, --templates=templates                                Path to the templates folder

-  -v, --version=version                                    Version to deploy.
-Should be version (e.g. 7.15.2) or
+  -v, --version=version                                    Version to deploy (e.g. 7.15.2).
+Defaults to the same as
-                                                           "stable" or "nightly"
+                                                           chectl.

   -y, --yes                                                Automatic yes to prompts; assume "yes" as answer to all
                                                            prompts and run non-interactively

+  --batch                                                  Script mode.
+Prevents all interactive prompts.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml  Path to a yaml file that overrides the default values in
                                                            CheCluster CR used by the operator.
 This parameter is used